tgolla/ConwaysGameOfLife/README.md

 ## Database

-The service must persist board states so they are not lost if the application is restarted or crashes.
+The service must persist the board state so they are not lost if the application is restarted or crashes.
 This requirement eliminates persisting the board state through any type of memory storage such as server sessions or client memory.
-The following database tables will be used to maintain board states.
+The following database tables will be used to maintain the board state.

 ### Boards Table